solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 Pyth's price feeds currently serve around 33M CU peak read load.
 An attacker could write lock those for 12M CU and cause scheduling issues by crowding out the majority of the block.
-A high PRAW fees fee of u32::MAX could prevent anyone except price feed publishers from write-locking a price feed account.
+A high PRAW fees fee of 2^42 microlamports per CU could prevent anyone except price feed publishers from write-locking a price feed account.

 To effectively block DeFi protocols from using Pyth oracles a malicious attacker needs to write lock Pyth oracles with a large amount of CUs.
-With current limits of CUs per writable account of around 10 million CUs the attacker has to spend around 4294 SOLs to block PYTH oracle for a block.
+With current limits of CUs per writable account of around 10 million CUs the attacker has to spend around 4398 SOLs to block PYTH oracle for a block.

 ### Mango V4 Usecase